Pickling, Canning, and Fermenting

 Types of foods allowed

-• Acidified canned plant-based foods with a finished equilibrium pH value of 4.6 or less that are thermally processed before being placed in an airtight container.
-(Yes, this means canned salsa if the pH is 4.6 or less.
-Note that fresh salsa is not allowed.)
+• You may sell acidified canned foods with a finished equilibrium pH value of 4.6 or less that are thermally processed before being placed in an airtight container; or

 • Pickled fruits or vegetables, including beets and carrots, that are preserved in vinegar, brine, or a similar solution at an equilibrium pH value of 4.6 or less.
+DSHS has ruled that pickled eggs are likely allowed if you can be assured that the pH is 4.6 or less all the way through the center of the yolk; or

 Recipes